 Getting to Jeju is relatively easy as the island is connected to the mainland by air and sea.
 Jeju International Airport receives regular flights from Busan and Seoul, as well as other international destinations such as Tokyo, Shanghai, and Beijing.

 Travelling to Jeju by air is easy as over 20 international airlines offer regular flights to and from Jeju International Airport.
-The second-largest airport in South Korea, CJU lies 3 km west of Jeju City centre as the crow flies.
+The second-largest airport in South Korea, CJUlies 3 km west of Jeju City centre as the crow flies.

 Free Wi-Fi is available throughout the airport.
 Ground transport options available are as follows: